ranja-sarkar/ranja-sarkar.github.io/_posts/2025-11-28-tests-&-measures.md

 # Tests & measures

-The question we ask totally drives a statisctical analysis.
+The question we ask totally drives a statistical analysis.
 And asking the right question improves the [inference](https://lakens.github.io/statistical_inferences/).

 Depending on our objective, we perform a **statistical test** which is typically a design-based approach.
 The test has a hypothesis to start with, and there's a measure.